Yummiest Bosnian Food To Try

 Baklava is a sweet dessert popular in the Middle East, Greece, some Northern African countries, and Turkey.
 Bosnian desserts are sweet, and this one is no exception.

-It is sweet and perfect when served with a cup of coffee, tea, or even a scoop of whipped cream.
+It is sweet and perfect when this flaky pastry is served with a cup of coffee, tea, or even a scoop of whipped cream.

 Walnut stuffed apples or tufahije - Bosnian Dessert